Jordan's Furniture: Entertainment

 On August 22, 2002, the IMAX theater at Jordan's Furniture in Natick opened its doors to the public.
 An IMAX theater was also opened at the Jordan's location in Reading in 2004.

 A ropes course, branded as "It", is featured at three locations: Reading, New Haven, and South Portland.
 Each also features a course for children, branded "LittleIt".
 The company promotes their New Haven location as "the largest indoor ropes course in the world".

 The Reading location features "Beantown", which is a "replica of Downtown Boston and its most famous landmarks" made from jelly beans.

 The Avon store seasonally features "The Enchanted Village", which was originally displayed by Jordan Marsh at their Downtown Crossing store in Boston; Jordan's purchased it from the City of Boston after the city discontinued displaying it.

 As of July 2022, there are dining options within the Jordan's in Avon (Montilio's) and Reading (Fuddruckers).
+Sally's Apizza of New Haven will be added to the Westfarms Mall, Farmington, CT location.

-Defunct
+Defunct entertainments

 On Mother's Day of 1992, the Motion Odyssey Movie (MOM) opened in the Avon store, after five years of planning and a $2.5 million investment.
 A theme ride originally produced by George Lucas, its profits were donated to charity.
 As of 2015, the ride was still operating, although "only during select school vacation weeks and holidays."
 The ride was later revised and rebranded as "The Polar Express 4-D Experience", last appearing on the company's website in late 2018.

 The Reading store once featured a trapeze school, which included a 30 ft, net-enclosed swing that anyone could sign up to use, along with seating for observers.
-It closed in 2014 and was replaced by the ropes course.

-The Warwick location once featured a liquid fireworks show called "Splash", which lasted 15 minutes and featured "over 9,000 water nozzles" along with digital surround sound and "state of the art lasers".
-It opened in December 2011 and closed on June 18, 2017, due to mechanical problems.

-Promotions

-After Barry Tatelman left the company, his brother Eliot remained the public face of the company.
-He subsequently aligned himself as a sponsor of the Boston Red Sox and Boston Bruins radio and television broadcasts, including various sports-themed promotions.

-Monster Deal

-As a promotion in 2007, Jordan's offered full rebates on certain pieces of furniture bought between March 7 and April 16—provided the Red Sox won the World Series.
-To cover the potential liability, the store took out an insurance policy for approximately $20 million.
-On October 28, 2007, the Red Sox beat the Colorado Rockies to win the 2007 World Series, and Jordan's Furniture subsequently wrote checks to an estimated 24,000 qualified customers.

-A customer from Medford, Massachusetts, sued Jordan's Furniture claiming that the promotion was an illegal lottery.
-The case was dismissed by the Middlesex Superior Court, and then by an appeals court in July 2009.